openedx/docs.openedx.org/source/educators/migration_wip/16_manage_live_course/course_data.rst

 To access the data visualizations, metrics, and reports that are available in Insights from the instructor dashboard, select the link in the banner at the top of each page.
-For more information, see :ref:`insights:Using edX Insights`.
+For more information, see `Using edX Insights`_.